Michael Chavrimootoo

 - Providing tools to study the complexity of grid games with irreversible gravity (which were not well-studied; this opens up new research avenues).

+Interested in collaborating or chatting?
 I'm always open to exploring new theoretical concepts in computer science, economics, and math, along with their applications.

 Feel free to reach out if you have overlapping interests!